kms1212/foliOS/docs/architecture/boot-flow.md

 IA-32 even though the kernel target is AMD64.
 This is why disk-image generation uses `scripts/mkdisk.sh -a ia32 disk.img`.

-## Strata Load Handoff
+## `stload` Handoff

-`load_folios` is a Vellum bootloader module, not a pile of code that the Vellum core executes inline.
+`load_folios` is a Vellum bootloader module, not code that Vellum core executes inline.
 Vellum first brings up the environment needed to load modules.
-After that, `load_folios` owns the kernel handoff policy: it asks the bootloader for the information it needs, normalizes that information into the bootinfo table, and passes the table to Strata.
+After that, `load_folios` owns the current loader-side handoff policy: it asks the bootloader for the information it needs, normalizes that information into the boot information table, and enters the kernel through the `stload` ABI.

 The shared `stload` headers describe the ABI of that table.
 Important entries
 include: